8ML/8Core/README.md

 8Core is easy for developers to build on, as all classes are well documented and easy to use.

-Please note that this repository is intended for developers and the customization by file is limited.
+Please note this repository is intended for developers and the customization by file is limited.

 Options that can be customized by config file:
 - Server Info (Name, Domains)